 in a figure (i.e., vertical profile of temperature)

-Author response: We have clarified this description and now introduce to Fig. 4 earlier (sounding profiles) in our discussion of the cold pool evolution to give a Figure to go with the description.
+Author response: We have clarified this description and now introduce Fig. 4 earlier (sounding profiles) in our discussion of the cold pool evolution to give a Figure to go with the description.

 Figures need improvement, e.g., Figure 2.